jjaros587/selenium_generator/docs/source/starting.rst

 ************
 Custom start
 ************
-You may find the main module insufficient for running the tests, especially if the framework is being extended.
+You might find the main module insufficient for running the tests, especially if the framework is being extended.
 In this case you can create your own workflow and override the default behaviour by calling the needed methods individually.
 Just be aware that the configuration might need to be extended as well as its schema for validation.